OPORA's observation of the Presidential election campaign in Ukraine

 A distinct area of activities of public officials was public recognition of the role of the President of Ukraine in providing for public funding of infrastructure facilities and social programs.
 One of the problematic aspects of such public positioning is the fact that a large share of the programs and projects funded at the expense of the State Budget of Ukraine are beyond the official competence of the Head of State.
 At the same time, implementation of the programs during the election process bears risks of abusing the budgeted administrative resources in the electoral interests.

-For example, in Odesa region, head of regional state administration Maksym Stepanov initiated a “Mobile Polyclinic” project.
+For example, in Odessa region, head of regional state administration Maksym Stepanov initiated a “Mobile Polyclinic” project.
 The project provides for conducting free of charge medical examination of citizens on the basis of a mobile diagnostics unit.
 The patients under examination are given printed materials about the program of the President of Ukraine for health care.

-In Lviv region, engagement of local self-government in discussing prospective area development plans provoked a conflict between the heads of certain amalgamated hromadas and the management of DSA.
+In Lwiw region, engagement of local self-government in discussing prospective area development plans provoked a conflict between the heads of certain amalgamated hromadas and the management of DSA.
 The discussions evolved around the enactment of the Decree of the President of Ukraine dated December, 6, 2018 “On Additional Measures to Ensure the Reform of Decentralization of Power.”

 OPORA observers witnessed the meeting in Mostyska DSA on January 17 where the DSA head emphasized to the heads of amalgamated hromadas the need to disseminate to citizens in rural areas the invitations to discuss the plans for development of territories.
 The invitations had a mark thereon that the discussion was taking place as initiated by the President of Ukraine Petro Poroshenko.
 Head of Dydiatychi village council and Volytsia hromada objected to the DSA head about having local self-government fulfilling the task; they referred to the prospective participation of the President of Ukraine in the election process.
 Upon the conflict, the DSA head repeated the assignment at the meeting to inform citizens about the scheduled discussions by handing out invitations and posters.